HI, I'M

 I enjoy helping others cut through the noise to get what they need.

-While some may find it overwhelming, I'm at my best when I get to straddle between strategy, data analysis, and creative design and coding.
+While some may find it overwhelming, I'm at my best when I get to straddle between strategy, data analysis, and process optimization... with a dose of creative design and coding.

 But I started out in a different field: My time in international public policy saw me working under tight deadlines to sort out positions and briefs on issues like shipping's effects on climate change and the marine environment.
 Later, still in the public service, I moved into strategic planning, where I used research to advise senior management on key trends, among other things.